MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 | UVC-EnableDependentStillPinCapture | REG_DWORD | To enable still capture Method 2/3 |
 | UVC-EnablePlatformDmft | REG_DWORD | To enable Platform DMFT |

 When UVC driver sees the registry values with prefix "UVC-", it populates the device's category interface instance registry key, with the same values without the prefix.
-The driver will do this for any variable specified by the firmware, not just the ones listed above.
+The driver does this for any variable specified by the firmware, not just the ones listed above.

 ```Registry
 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\DeviceClasses\{e5323777-f976-4f5b-9b55-b94699c46e44}\<Device Symbolic Link>\Device Parameters